 The Snarl, as a result of Epileptic Trees, has several.
 One notable one is that the planet within its realm is its effort to create life and an orderly world, unlike the chaotic nonsense which lead to its formation.

-Arc Fatigue: Started to set in for some fans towards the end of the desert plotline as Tarquin obsessively pursues the Order attempting to force Elan to follow the "correct" narrative structure.
+Started to set in for some fans towards the end of Book 5 as Tarquin obsessively pursues the Order attempting to force Elan to follow the "correct" narrative structure.
 From his reappearance in comic #910, coming after the destruction of the Gate and a pointless battle with a monster summoned by Redcloak, there were a further 26 strips of this, released over 4 and a bit months, before they finally managed to shake him off.

-Archive Panic: Over 900 strips — and the "strips" are at least an A4 page's worth each, and sometimes more than one.
-In dead tree format, there are five books in print (not counting prequels) with another one nearly completed which will be longer than any of them.
+Archive Panic: Over 1200 strips — and the "strips" are at least an A4 page's worth each, and sometimes more than one.
+In dead tree format, there are six books in print, plus three prequels, plus several side stories and bonus material.

 Sadly, like most stories of sufficiently lengthy length, The Order of the Stick has succumbed to this, with fans unsure whether they prefer the series pre-Cerebus Syndrome or post.
-Fortunately, most seem to be civil about this, but it has resulted in a few engaging in minor acts of Fan Dumb.
+Fortunately, most seem to be civil about this.

 Cargo Ship: Elan×Banjo Puppet, Haley×Sack of Gold and possibly Roy×His Sword.